jmstriegel/ESP8266_Weather_Station/README.md

 # ESP8266_Weather_Station

 Note: Work in progress.
-This is an insecure, proof-of-concept.
+This is an insecure proof-of-concept.

 An Arduino application and web dashboard for monitoring weather and air quality.
 This is designed for use with the Adafruit